Japan 01.10.2024 Cate

-While many a traveller will put off their Japan plans until the country is either swept by the ‘sakura fever’ of cherry blossom season, or turning fire-red in a blaze of colour in the autumn, those in-the-know will agree winter bring its own share of refined delights to the Land of the Rising Sun.
+While many a traveller will put off their Japan plans until the country is either swept by the ‘sakura fever’ of cherry blossom season or turning fire-red in a blaze of colour in the autumn, those in the know will agree winter brings its share of refined delights to the Land of the Rising Sun.

 1. Take part in one of Japan’s ancient and unusual snow festivals

-The most famous and biggest snow festival is held every February in Sapporo, when the city is transformed into a fairy-tale crystal land of giant ice sculptures and delicious festival foods.
-Spread over three sights, you’ll find concerts played on stages made of ice, snow slides and spectacular sculptures attracting around 2 million visitors from Japan and beyond over three days.
+The most famous and biggest snow festival is held every February in Sapporo.
+During this festival, the city is transformed into a fairy-tale crystal land of giant ice sculptures and delicious festival foods.
+Over three days, you’ll find concerts played on stages made of ice, snow slides, and spectacular sculptures, attracting around 2 million visitors from Japan and beyond.

-This town’s festivities involve building little igloo shrines to the water deity, which are lit up and visited after dark, to pray for enough water in the year ahead.
-Offerings to the water deity’s are made by visitors to each little igloo in exchange for rice cakes and awamori sweet rice wine.
-Head to Kyokoji park during the day to take part in making your own little igloo.
+This town’s festivities involve building little igloo shrines to the water deity, which are lit up and visited after dark to pray for enough water in the year ahead.
+Visitors to each little igloo offer offerings to the water deities in exchange for rice cakes and awamori sweet rice wine.
+Head to Kyokoji Park during the day to take part in making your own little igloo.

 2. See popular Japanese gardens and temples silenced by snow

-Japanese cuisine treats the seasons with due respect, delicious dinners to warm you inside and out are plentiful.
-Two delicacies that are in their prime in midwinter are the prized giant Snow Crab, enjoyed as part of a nabe hot pot or sliced up like sashimi, and the infamous ‘fugu’.
+Japanese cuisine treats the seasons respectfully, and delicious dinners to warm you inside and out are plentiful.
+Two delicacies in their prime in midwinter are the prized giant Snow Crab, enjoyed as part of a nabe hot pot or sliced up like sashimi, and the infamous ‘fugu’.
 Possibly the world’s most dangerous foods, Chefs spend years training to prepare the poisonous pufferfish, slicing them into delicate slivers so that the poison is just right; enough to leave your taste buds tingling, not enough to kill.
-Those who dare, look out for a pufferfish lantern hanging outside a restaurant - a sure sign the chef inside is trained and ready to serve this daring dish.
+Those who dare look out for a pufferfish lantern hanging outside a restaurant - a sure sign the chef inside is trained and ready to serve this daring dish.

 5. Gaze at the stars from your very own open-air hot spring bath